 - Dependency: The child must be considered a dependent for tax filing purposes.

 A $500 non-refundable credit is available for families with qualifying dependents who can’t be claimed for the CTC.
 This includes children with an ITIN who otherwise qualify for the CTC.
 Additionally, qualifying relatives (like dependent parents) and even dependents who aren’t related to you, but live with you, can be claimed for this credit.

 Since this credit is non-refundable, it can only help reduce taxes owed.
 If you can claim both this credit and the CTC, this will be applied first to lower your taxable income.

 How to claim the CTC

 Going to a paid tax preparer is expensive and reduces your tax refund.
 Luckily, there are free options available.
-You can visit a Volunteer Income Tax Assistance (VITA) site to have IRS-certified volunteers accurately file your taxes for free.
-You can also visit GetYourRefund.org or MyFreeTaxes.com to file your own taxes for free online if you do not have self-employment income.
+These include Volunteer Income Tax Assistance (VITA), GetYourRefund.org and MyFreeTaxes.com.

 Can I still get the 2021 Expanded Child Tax Credit?